Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile/README.md

 <!-- Logic -->
 ### Technical description

- App uses an older version of the backend used in https://github.com/Marski96/Bluetooth_beacons.

  App has been created using react native and expo.
 It uses react native's useEffect to fetch data from the node backend and socketio to keep fetching the data.

  For a more detailed description of the logic and for the backend details check Bluetooth beacons repository.